Chilton (1802 ship)

-Chilton was launched in 1802 in Whitby.
+Chilton was launched in 1802 in Whitby by Fishburn and Brodrick.
 After sailing to North America she became a West Indiaman, sailing between Britain and Jamaica.
 Between 1812 and 1817 or so she was a transport.
 Thereafter she traded to North America and more widely.
 In 1824 she rescued the survivors of a vessel that had foundered.
 She herself foundered in 1839.

 Career

 Chilton first appeared in Lloyd's Register (LR) in 1803.